hdShang/arxiv-daily/docs/cs-RO/2025-09-04/papers/250904658v1-surformer-v2-a-multimodal-classifier-for-surface-understanding-from-.md

 ---
 layout: default
-title: Surformer v2: A Multimodal Classifier for Surface Understanding from Touch and Vision
+title: "Surformer v2: A Multimodal Classifier for Surface Understanding from Touch and Vision"
 ---

 # Surformer v2: A Multimodal Classifier for Surface Understanding from Touch and Vision